-- Top Pick: Canon EOS 5D Mark IV
+- Runner’s Up: Canon EOS 5D Mark IV

 After doing extensive research on cameras that are suitable for capturing northern lights, we have come up with a list of the top cameras that can do the job seamlessly.
 Time for you to give them a good look.